giantvoid/voidnotes/README.md

 Use relative path if you want to create a note in a subdirectory.
 For example, if you want to create a note `todo` in directory `[NOTES_DIRECTORY]/projects/first app`, just type `projects/first app/todo` in the search field and press `Enter`.

+To hide tool windows in their current state even when always on top is enabled, use `Ctrl + H` on Linux and Windows.
+On macOS, use the macOS standard shortcut `Cmd + H`.

 Tested and optimized for: Linux, Windows, macOS, and Raspberry Pi.